ken1row/libfreenect2_altered/README.md

 Note: our environment was Ubuntu Desktop 14.04.3 and python 2.7.6.

 #### Other branches
 We provide other branches below.
-Please not that souce codes are not organized and README is not provided yet.
+Please note that souce codes in these branches are not organized and README is not provided yet.
 We cannot provide any support regarding these branches.
 * `demo`:
  The real time demo app.
 Database is also provided, but it is device-dependent.
 The accuracy is not guaranteed.
 * `stage_sync`: